l Issue 4 - Summer 2013

 LABC News is an e-publication filled with the latest news and announcements in Local Authority Building Control and public safety.

-NEW - Changes to Sewer Adoption and Connection
+Changes to Sewer Adoption and Connection

 Major impact on construction industry in Wales